top of page

 Evidently not.
 God sent his prophet Jonah (who was swallowed en route by a great fish) to preach to the pagan Assyrian people of Nineveh (Jonah 4:11).
 And Peter, one of Christ’s closest disciples was sent to preach to the Roman Centurion, Cornelius (Acts 10).
 Other outsiders specifically mentioned in the Hebrew scriptures who came to faith in God were Rahab from Jericho, Ruth from Moab, and Tamar from Timnath.
 Rather, God invited his chosen among all people who He foreknew had faith to be led to salvation by His covenant people to believe on Him and adopt His ways.
 Although God had planned for ancient Israel to be an example to the world of how He wanted all humans to live most Hebrews weren’t good examples to follow.
 Apparently, God had other ways to judge people worldwide who didn’t have the opportunity to learn about Him.

-However, with pressure from their religious leaders most Hebrews (or Jews*) rejected believing on their Messiah- that was also prophesized in their scriptures.
-God then temporarily set aside the Jews as His “chosen” people until the end times (New Testament Romans 11) along with His previous “Old Covenant” with them, for His “New Covenant” with all people on earth who accept Him as their savior.
+However, with pressure from their religious leaders most Hebrews (or Jews*) rejected believing on their Messiah- that was also prophesied in their scriptures.
+God then temporarily set aside the Jews as His “chosen” people until the end times (New Testament Romans 11) along with His previous “Old Covenant” with them, for His “New Covenant” with all people on earth who accept this Messiah as their savior.
+He will not return for His 2nd coming until the number of Gentiles God planned are saved and Israel has accepted Him as their Messiah (New testament Romans 11:25-26 also Matthew 23:37-39, and Zechariah 12:10, Hosea 5:15 in the Hebrew scriptures).
 This Messiah, Christ atones for their occasional sins against God’s moral laws when they confess and repent.
-Beyond confessing personal offenses to God and not repeating them, “repentance” includes willingness to restore to others for their misdeeds, specifically stealing and false slander (compare Leviticus 6:2 and Matthew 5:17-18, Luke 19:1-10).
-The sacrificial and most dietary laws were not continued under the New Covenant.
-And the Father appointed Christ as judge of all humanity (New Testament Gospel of John 5:22).
+Beyond confessing personal offenses to God and not repeating them, “repentance” includes willingness to restore to others for their misdeeds, specifically stealing and false slander (compare Leviticus 6:2 and New Testament Matthew 5:17-18, Luke 19:1-10).
+The sacrificial and most dietary laws were not continued under the New Covenant, and God promised spiritual blessings in the heavenly realm (New Testament Ephesians 1-3), rather than the material blessings during life in the Old Covenant (Deuteronomy 28:1-12).
+The Father appointed Christ, the Messiah, as judge of all humanity (New Testament Gospel of John 5:22).
 These faithful people under God’s New Covenant are called “Christians” and their scriptures are the writings in the New Testament.
 Christ referred to the New Covenant in the New Testament Gospel of Luke 22:20.
-(Ethnically Jewish Christians who accept Christ as their Messiah are also called “Messianic” Jews).
+Since Christ’s resurrection ethnic Jewish Christians who have accepted Him as their Messiah have been saved by God alongside of Gentile believers.
+They consider themselves as “Messianic” Jews but unconverted Jews reject them as "not Jewish".

 * Authorship of Hebrew Law, How the Hebrews and Israelites became known as “Jews”.

-Importantly, God selects certain faithful humans worldwide who then can respond by faith to be saved, and He continues to work with them throughout their lives (Philippians 1:6, 2:13).
+Importantly, God selects certain faithful humans worldwide who then can respond by faith to be saved, even those in other religions.
+Then He continues to work with them throughout their lives (Philippians 1:6, 2:13).
 Knowing that God evidently created the universe with intelligent life to refill heaven with loyal spirit beings can help to succeed in His selection process.
-Christian churches have set their own standards for salvation by following church rules they believe are required, but evidently God simply expects eternal loyalty from His heavenly subjects that He didn’t get from 1/3 of the angels who rebelled with Lucifer.
+Christian churches have set their own standards for salvation by following church rules they believe are required.
+But evidently God simply expects eternal loyalty from His heavenly subjects that He didn’t get from 1/3 of the angels who rebelled with Lucifer when they were tempted by him.
 The quality of peoples’ lives on earth shows God who will be loyal in heaven.
-And forgiveness is provided by Christ for humans who sincerely repent of mistakes they make while they live here.
+And forgiveness is provided by Christ for humans who sincerely repent of numerous mistakes they made while they lived here.

 W. Cook